New Mexico Aquaculture

 Foodfish.
 Fish large enough to be sold for consumption.
-Food size is species specific, but generally ranges from three-quarters to one-and-a-half pounds.
+Food size is species specific, but generally ranges from 0.75 to 1.5 pounds.

 Induced spawning.
-A method to spawn fish which requires injecting hormones into the fish to bring about ripeness of the gametes.
+A method to spawn fish that requires injecting hormones into the fish to bring about ripeness of the gametes.

 Paddlewheel trough incubator.
 A device used to rear fertilized fish eggs.
 This device consists of a trough, hardware cloth baskets, electric motor, and a shaft with paddles.
 Eggs are placed in the trough in baskets.
 Paddles are located between baskets and are turned on the shaft by the motor to maintain well-oxygenated water near the eggs.

 Stripping.
 A procedure to remove eggs or sperm from fish.
 A fish is held and gentle pressure is applied to the sides of the fish in order to release gametes.